BUZZ-Oil producers and service providers: pain again

 ** U.S. crude last down 16 cents at $42.07 a barrel.
 Brent futures were trading at $49.33 barrel

-** Oil support services down 1-2 pct, BG, Royal Dutch Shell down 0.4-0.8 pct while BP and Tullow Oil fall 1.1 pct
+** Oil support services down 0.5-1 pct, Tullow Oil down 0.3 pct, BG down 0.2 pct, Royal Dutch Shell falls 0.6 pct and BP drops 1 pct

-** Weir Group top loser on the FTSE-100, down 1.5 pct, after Liberum cuts PT and keeps its sell rating

-** Liberum analyst Jack O‘Brien says co’s high-margin aftermarket rev from its minerals division at risk from further customer deferrals and falling order intake

 ** Oil services company Petrofac falls 1 pct while Amec Foster Wheeler sheds 1.1 pct